davevanveen/davevanveen.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_rect.jpg
   image_circular: false # crops the image to make it circular
   more_info: >

-news: true # includes a list of news items
+news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 I'm passionate about using data to solve important problems in areas such as healthcare, education, and socioeconomic disparity.